Skip to main content

 1716

-Framed tempera painting of the Madonna and Child against a gold background
+oil and tempera painting of the Virgin Mary and Christ Child against a gold background

 Closed for renovation